tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_first_level_checklist.md

 ## First-level documentation checklist

 The following checklist is a first-level checklist that doesn't require much familiarity with the docs.
-The checklist's criteria are in no particular order or weighting (more on that later).
+The checklist's criteria are in no particular order except those that seem more important (hence have a greater weight) appear first.
 Also, the list shouldn't be seen as definitive or as a foolproof recipe for perfect documentation.
 And some points might apply more than others, depending on your product, domain, and audience.
 Overall, these are criteria/characteristics that will likely lead to a better experience with developer docs.

 <style>
 li.checkboxListType1 {